Washington County, Georgia: In popular culture

 The 1933 short story "The People's Choice" by Erskine Caldwell is set in Washington County, where the story's protagonist is a popular local politician elected again and again as the county's tax assessor.

 In 1992, the Pig Monument was erected in the county, near Oconee off of Georgia State Route 272.
 The monument commemorates a 1933 event where several residents of the county gathered together to help a local farmer rescue a pig that had fallen down a dry well.

 The biography of one of the main characters (Grant Alexander) in the 2011 console game X-Men: Destiny states that they were born in Sandersville, Georgia.

 Politics

 Like most other majority-minority counties in the South, Washington County has primarily backed Democratic Party candidates for most of its history.
 Democratic margins of victory in presidential elections were far greater prior to 1964, but the county has only failed to back a Democratic presidential candidate five times in its history.
 However, no candidate of any party since Bill Clinton in 1996 has managed to win the county by a margin of 1,000 votes or greater.
 It was the most Black county in Georgia to vote for Donald Trump in 2024.

+For elections to the United States House of Representatives, Washington County is part of Georgia's 12th congressional district, currently represented by Rick Allen.
+For elections to the Georgia State Senate, Washington County is part of District 26.
+For elections to the Georgia House of Representatives, Washington County is part of District 128.